firstbatchxyz/dria-cookbook/README.md

 # Dria RAG Evaluation Cookbook

-This repository contains a comprehensive guide and set of tools for evaluating AI agents using Dria's QA pipeline.
+This repository contains a comprehensive guide and set of tools for evaluating AI agents using Dria SDK.
 The notebook provided in this repository demonstrates how to generate an evaluation set for your AI agents and assess their performance using various tools and datasets.

 ## Table of Contents
 - [Introduction](#introduction)